colinyjchung/os/abt.md

 ## Tools

-Jinn writes in longhand with a Pelikan Souverän M809 named "_Orpheus_".
+Jinn writes in longhand with a Pelikan Souverän M809 named "_Orpheus_", brainstorming on blank MD paper, drafting on Rhodia A4 notepads.